rixx/books.rixx.de/data/reviews/lois-mcmaster-bujold/cetaganda/index.md

   rating: 3
 ---

 As per usual, Cetaganda is a very enjoyable book in the Vorkosigan series.
-It gripped me a bit less than usual, which still makes it a very good book.
+It gripped me less than usual, which still makes it a very good book.
 We follow Miles as he saves yet another empire.
 I still enjoy both the dry wit and how you've got to think along to get the most of the subtle fun between the lines.
-Other than that, it felt a bit like Yet Another Adventure, where usually the Vorkosigan books tend to contain series-changing events.
+Other than that, it felt like Yet Another Adventure, where usually the Vorkosigan books tend to contain series-changing events.
 Great scifi in any case, I'm looking forward to the next one.